Member Frequently Asked Questions

 2. Will I be charged when I get the COVID-19 vaccine?

-You can get your COVID vaccine free of charge at any location where you can get an appointment—don’t wait.
-For Clover Health members, there is no copay to receive the COVID-19 vaccine.
+You can get your COVID-19 vaccine at no cost at any location where you can get an appointment—don’t wait.

-- Wear a mask that has at least 3 layers.
+- Wear a snuggly fitting mask that has at least 2 layers.

 - Keep physical distance between yourself and anyone outside your household.